 As the cottages or flats are owned by the Society and the purchase made is of a Life Right to occupy a cottage or flat, there are no transfer fees.
 There are similarly no lawyers fees or conveyancing fees.
 The sales of Life Rights are concluded by our staff within the villages and no commissions are payable.

-The levy covers the running costs of the villages.
-This includes but is not limited to rates, water and sanitation, security, insurance, garden services, bus services, housekeeping, bank charges, audit fee, and staff salaries and communal electricity consumption.
+The monthly levy covers the running costs of the villages.
+This includes but is not limited to rates, water and sanitation, security, insurance, garden services, bus services, common area housekeeping, bank charges, audit fee, staff salaries and communal electricity consumption.
 Electricity and telephone charges are levied separately and are based on the resident’s actual usage.
 Levies do increase each year and are based on the actual cost of running the villages.
 Capital expenditure items such as vehicles, lawn mowers, re-tarring of roads and re-modelling of cottages is not a levy cost but a capital account cost.
-Similarly all the depreciation is paid in the head office account and not by the residents in the village levies.
+Similarly, all the depreciation is paid in the head office account and not by the residents in the village levies.

 You can turn down the offer of a cottage or flat without losing your place on the waiting list.
 As a waiting list member you have paid to be on the list and to move up as somebody ahead of you buys a unit, hence you cannot move down the list.
 It is your right to turn down a unit offered to you.
 You could also purchase the unit and leave it vacant for the most part of the year only visiting occasionally until you are ready to take up full time occupation.

 The Margate Retirement Village does not allow cats or dogs.
 Umdoni, Widenham and Ramsgate Retirement Villages allow small dogs but no cats.
 Caged birds are allowed in all four villages.

 Margate Retirement Village has a sizeable frail care and dementia facility.
 This facility is also used by the Ramsgate Retirement Village.
-Umdoni Retirement Village has a 20 bed frail care facility and Widenham will have one too.
+Umdoni Retirement Village has a 20 bed frail care facility, Widenham Village Frail Care will be built in due course.

 How does the Waiting List work?